akarimin/geev/README.md

 other nodes and their roles.
 To understand the protocol see [RBND-specification](RBND-Specification.md)

 ## The Name
-Geev is a mythical hero of the Iranian historical and mythical epic book, Shahnaame.
-Who went abroad and searched several years to find Kay-khosrow the king of the Iran.
+Geev is a mythical hero of the Iranian historical and mythical epic book, Shahnaame, who went abroad and searched to find Kay-Khosrow, the king of Iran, for several years.
 He finally found the king and brought him and his mother back to Iran.

 ## Usage